yingw787/walmart_challenge_07_07_2017/README.md

 - Assume that end-user inputs are all sanitized, and all user information (such as email addresses) are validated.
 - Assume that one ticket matches one seat.
 - Assume that you can only reserve a seat after it has been held.
+    - This is because seatHoldId is only accessible in reserveSeats() after SeatHold object has been returned from findAndHoldSeats().
 - Assume that no assumption is made about the seat's position within the performance venue, and that value is attached to each seat by itself.
 - Assume that if not all the seats could be allocated in findAndHoldSeats(), then do not reserve any seats (instead of reserving all BasicSeats possible).